TIMBER IS MAKING A COMEBACK

 LEGACY REIMAGINED

-From the towering “BC Toothpicks” that once sailed across the seas to the trestle bridges and six-storey buildings of yesteryears, British Columbia has always been at the forefront of timber engineering.
-As we look ahead, we’re not just building structures; we’re building on a rich heritage, a sustainable future, and a legacy that would make our forebears proud.
+From the towering “BC Toothpicks” that once sailed across the seas to the trestle bridges and six-storey buildings of yesteryears, British Columbia ha always been at the forefront of timber engineering.
+As we look ahead, we’re not just constructing buildings; we’re building upon a rich heritage, striving for a sustainable future, and honoring a legacy that would make our forebears proud.